What Is an Oxford Shoe? - Your Ultimate Guide

 Oxfords, Derbies, Brogues?
 What are these names all about?
 What are the differences between them?
 How do you make sure that you don’t look off when you make your big entrance to important events?

-Here we will make sure you learn all about the different types of shoes for men, and today we will focus on Oxfords.
-These are for sure the shoes to give you a classic look in formal events.
+Here we will make sure you learn all about the different types of shoes for men, and today we will focus on men's Oxford shoes.
+These are for sure the shoes to give you a classic look for formal events.

 So there are two big families of shoes: Oxfords and Derbies.
 The main difference between them is their lacing system: Oxfords are closed-laced, while Derbies are open-laced.

-This means Oxford shoes have the eyelet tabs sewn under the vamp, which is the front and center part of the upper that covers the top of the foot.
+This means Oxford shoes have the eyelet tabs sewn under the vamp.

 However, this just means you need to find a good Oxford that fits you well.